 According to the survey, nearly all students agreed that handwashing will help prevent illness.
 Additionally, three-fourths agreed that watching a friend wash their hands is a good reminder for them to do the same.
 As many as 20% of students said they've seen their parents use the bathroom and not wash hands afterward.
 It is clear students have a strong understanding of the value of hand hygiene, but the lack of compliance from peers and parents does impact their behavior.

-Parents' perceptions of Handwashing and School Health
+Parents' perceptions of Handwashing in Schools

 In addition to questioning students, the study also collected data about parents' knowledge of children’s handwashing behaviors in school.
 (None of the parents were related to the surveyed students.)

 The survey indicated that 58% of parents had donated hand sanitizer for use at school, compared to 28% for paper towels and 16% for hand soap.
 It found that 83% of parents believed the school always has all of the supplies and drying equipment needed to complete the task of handwashing.